 The Center for Education and Simulation Innovation at Hartford Hospital (CESI) is an ideal setting to begin to establish a culture of patient safety and open communication among the interdisciplinary team.

 Its mission is to promote excellence in clinical care, advance patient safety and improve multidisciplinary team performance through high-fidelity medical simulation.
-Participants are able to train in a setting similar to his/her actual work environment that creates an atmosphere of realism.
+Participants can train in a setting similar to his/her actual work environment that creates an atmosphere of realism.
 Working in this environment extends the simulator’s capabilities and allows for practice on multiple types of acute crises and patient care scenarios.

 Learn more about NAPH